jharner11235/byte_of_airflow/readme.md

-Bytes and pieces of Airflow that have been useful in prior roles, mainly for brainstorming new setups
+Bytes and pieces of Airflow that have been useful in prior roles, mainly for brainstorming new setups.

+I'm still not happy with the resources that exist (many tutorials show you how to use Airflow but not how we use it in the wild and with resource constraints... which can vary greatly.) so I'm hoping that this will provide some info and aid to new and curious DEs.
+I'm also hoping that any better methods that are found can be shared to this project to improve it (win-win?
+Those are nice.)

 NOTE: This is meant as a side-car to airflow and not an all-encompassing project.
 This may change in the future if it's deemed easier to replicate this env with both